Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively refers to someone feeling uncomfortable or out of place in a situation.
-The phrase uses the image of a fish outside water metaphorically to express discomfort or unfamiliarity, not literally about a fish.
+The idiom uses the image of a fish outside water metaphorically to express discomfort or unfamiliarity, not literally about a fish.

 Origin: